yardcooper/wh/Total.md

 Boxed, Inc., New York, NY 10013
 Tech Lead – Full Stack | 04, 2022 - 04, 2023

-- Led and contributed to development of the e-commerce platform leveraging Nodejs's event-driven, non-blocking feature.
+- Led and contributed to development of the e-commerce platform leveraging Node.js's event-driven, non-blocking feature.
-- Improved system reliability customizing web services using Rust and Rocket.
+- Improved system reliability by customizing web services using Rust and Rocket, resulting in a 75% reduction in infrastructure costs.
 - Closely collaborated with the DevOps and infrastructure team to design scalable microservices architecture implementing CQRS, Orchestrator-based Saga, and Event Sourcing pattern.
 - Spearheaded the migration of microservices architecture to Amazon API Gateway, AWS Lambda, S3, RDS, DynamoDB, and EKS using Terraform.
 - Developed GraphQL API services related Redis and Elasticsearch that acted as middleware between applications and existing services, resulting in increased system performance and efficiency.
 - Maintained data consistency implementing Orchestrator-based Saga pattern using Temporal.
 - Refactored existing code base to implementing event-sourcing pattern using Apache Kafka.
+- Developed a machine learning data pipeline utilizing Python and Tensorflow in order to facilitate business operations.
 - Leveraged pair programming to increase code quality belongs to test-driven development, and it results in development speed.
 - Closely collaborated with the DevOps and infrastructure teams to deliver scalable solutions that resolved complex business issues, actively driving growth and success for the organization.